 The overall number of practice questions is low, but this might not be an issue for you, if you are alright with fewer problems to work.
 At its core, Magoosh is a high value, bang-for-your-buck course that will be well suited for some students, but not others.
 For those who aren’t afraid to drive their own learning and who like flexibility in watching video lessons and working practice problems, you may not need to look further than Magoosh.

-Magoosh is able to offer low price points on its MCAT prep because there are no prep books and very limited live online classes, both of which save Magoosh money.
+Magoosh is able to offer low price points on its MCAT prep because there are no prep books or live online classes, both of which save Magoosh money.
 In turn, they pass it on to their students in the form of cost savings.

 Are the Magoosh MCAT video lessons good?

 In our opinion, the Magoosh MCAT video-based lessons, while they are a little dry, are very thorough and effective.
 They cover a wide range of MCAT topics and are genuinely very helpful.

 Will Magoosh MCAT prep raise my score?